How AI keeps content safe with automated moderation

 Automation of this kind could even improve the mental health of your workers.
 Studies show that moderators working on platforms such as Facebook and YouTube often suffer from PTSD after viewing the darkest types of online content.

-For all the reasons mentioned, AI clearly has a large part to play in the future of moderation.
+For all the reasons mentioned, AI has a large part to play in the future of moderation.

 Ways to use automated moderation